oxidaan/zqloader/README.md

 ZQloader
 ====

-This is a turbo loader used to load machine code games into a **real** ZX Spectrum at high speed.
+This is a turbo loader used to load machine code games into a **real** unmodified ZX Spectrum at high speed.

 This loader is capable of loading a 48K game in about *25-30 seconds*.
 (Jetset Willy snapshot in 19 seconds!).
 This time includes the time of loading the loader itself (which uses traditional ROM loader/speed) plus a splash screen.